whoami90506/MSoC-Self-Paced/bloomfilter/report.md

 static unsigned int bloom_filter_local[PARALLELISATION][bloom_filter_size];
 ```
-The original design only seperate first dimention, yet the second dimention is also short enough to be partitioned.
-Therefore I would like to try to seperate all dimentions.
+The original design only separate first dimension, yet the second dimension is also short enough to be partitioned.
+Therefore I would like to try to separate all dimensions.
 ```c++
 // original
 static unsigned int bloom_filter_local[PARALLELISATION][bloom_filter_size];